You are here: Programs & Courses » MBA Programs for Young Professionals » Mannheim Full-Time MBA

 Excellent value for money: Best ROI worldwide according to the QS Global MBA Ranking 2022

 Mannheim MBA participants represent the core values of our school in terms of diversity in work experience, cultural background and breadth of educational experience.
 Our participants are on average 31 years of age and have already worked seven years after earning their first degree.
 The 50 to 60 participants per class generally come from at least 20 different nations and 37% are female.
 How do you compare?

-Be prepared for a rigorous academic and hands-on program that fills your days with lectures, case studies, assignments, presentations and reading.
+Be prepared for a rigorous academic and hands-on program that fills your days with lectures, case studies, assignments, presentations and readings on all aspects of general management, sustainability (20% of the curriculum) and, if you opt for the Analytics and AI Track, courses in analytics, data science for business and machine learning.
 And the challenge does not end here: for the duration of the program, you will be assigned to a heterogeneous group of classmates to form one of our Multi-Competence Teams.
 Together, you will tackle the critical elements of the program, drawing on the diverse skills, viewpoints and knowledge of each person.
 Between your courses and group work, you will also have time to enjoy the lively university life around Mannheim Palace.